Follow TV Tropes

 • Mighty Glacier: Dogga, the physically strongest but slowest form.

-• Super Mode: Three of them.
+• Super Mode: Four of them.

 • Emperor Form, which is superior to the basic forms in every way except speed (Garulu beats it there) and grants him access to all three extant weapons, plus a new one.
-It also lets him turn into Flight Style, a dragon-like bat monster.

 • DoGaBaKi Emperor, only appearing in a DVD special, which is essentially DoGaBaKi Form with Emperor Form's combat abilities.